Namibia: Economy

+The trans-African automobile route – the Tripoli-Cape Town Highway and the Trans-Kalahari Corridor pass through Namibia.
 Namibia's economy is tied closely to South Africa's due to their shared history.
-The largest economic sectors are mining (10.4% of the gross domestic product in 2009), agriculture (5.0%), manufacturing (13.5%), and tourism (14.5%).
+In Q3 2023, the largest economic sectors were mining (18.0% of GDP), public administration (12.9%), manufacturing (10.1%), and education (9.2%).

-Namibia has a highly developed banking sector with modern infrastructures, such as online banking and cellphone banking.
+Namibia has a highly developed banking and financial services sector with modern infrastructures, such as online banking and cellphone banking.
 The Bank of Namibia (BoN) is the central bank of Namibia responsible for performing all other functions ordinarily performed by a central bank.
 There are five BoN authorised commercial banks in Namibia: Bank Windhoek, First National Bank, Nedbank, Standard Bank and Small and Medium Enterprises Bank.
 Namibia's economy is characterised by a divide between the formal and the informal economies, which is in part aggravated by the legacy of apartheid spatial planning.

-According to the Namibia Labour Force Survey Report 2012, conducted by the Namibia Statistics Agency, the country's unemployment rate is 27.4%.
-"Strict unemployment" (people actively seeking a full-time job) stood at 20.2% in 2000, 21.9% in 2004 and spiralled to 29.4% in 2008.
-Under a broader definition (including people who have given up searching for employment) unemployment rose to 36.7% in 2004.
-This estimate considers people in the informal economy as employed.
-Labour and Social Welfare Minister Immanuel Ngatjizeko praised the 2008 study as "by far superior in scope and quality to any that has been available previously", but its methodology has also received criticism.
+The country's unemployment rate was 33.4% in 2018, with a labour force of 1,090,153.
+As of 2023, the country has a youth unemployment rate of 38.4%, one of the highest in the world.
+However, Namibia has a high percentage of skilled labour relative to SADC countries and have relatively low unemployment rates for skilled workers.
+To fight high unemployment, particularly amongst the youth, the government approved the introduction of an Internship Tax Incentive Programme aimed at incentivising employers to enroll more interns by providing an additional corporate tax deduction.
+The total financial implication for the Government is estimated at N$126 million.

+Poverty and inequality remain significant in the country.
+40.9% of the population is affected by multidimensional poverty while an additional 19.2 percent is classified as vulnerable to multidimensional poverty.
+Income disparity in the country remains one of the world's highest with a Gini coefficient of 59.1 in 2015.

 In 2004 a labour act was passed to protect people from job discrimination stemming from pregnancy and HIV/AIDS status.
 In early 2010 the Government tender board announced that "henceforth 100 per cent of all unskilled and semi-skilled labour must be sourced, without exception, from within Namibia".